Fernando VI, the Spanish monarch who ended the

 of Nuestra Senora de la Luz (1752).
 Lustrous, mint state, golden

 surfaces.
-The highest graded 1750 Lima four escudos.
-In fact,
+The one of the highest graded 1750 Lima four

 Before the discovery of "Our Lady of Light" in April, 1992, the 1750 Lima four escudos was not known to exist.
 Many numismatists believed this rare denomination had been discontinued as obsolete in 1740's because only a single early 1740's four escudos was known.
 The recoveries from the La Luz not only proved a 1750 four escudos mintage occurred, but also revealed that things totally unexpected and unprecedented transpired at the very end of the Lima cob coinage.
 Apparently a total mintage of 1530 four escudos were struck in four small deliveries spanning July through December 1750.
 Incredibly, seven cross dies and three pillar dies were used to strike these 1530 coins--and five of those cross dies were from off-denomination eight and two escudos dies.
 Besides being highly illegal to use off-denomination dies, this overuse of dies with a small issue makes absolutely no sense.
 The normal dies that we have for 1750 could have struck a 1530 mintage several times over.
 As it turned out, only about 40% of the mintage of 1750 media onzas were struck with normal four escudos dies.